What is Shadow?

-The Shadow : A Post-Mortem Interview with Carl Gustav Jung.
+A Post-Mortem Interview with Carl Gustav Jung

 What if the thing that irritates you most about your colleague is actually a reflection of something you refuse to see in yourself?

 Carl Jung spent his life exploring the hidden architecture of the human psyche.
-His concept of the shadow, the repressed, disowned parts of our personality remains one of the most useful tools for understanding why we stumble, why we project, and why we feel stuck.
+His concept of the shadow, the unspoken, the repressed, disowned parts of our personality remains one of the most useful tools for understanding why we stumble, why we project, and why we feel stuck.

 In this imaginary post-mortem interview, Jung sits down to answer the questions we rarely ask: Where does the shadow come from?
 How does it show up in our daily lives?
 And what does it really mean to become whole?